 After applying the paint to the stencil brush, be sure to “offload” it onto a paper plate or another surface.
 You will only need a minimal amount of paint on the brush.
 You can reload the brush with paint as needed.

 When applying paint over the bone inlay stencil, use a tapping motion up and down… tap, tap, tap the paint over the stencil.
 You’re not painting but adding layers to cover the openings in the stencil.
-The first coat of paint over the stencil will not cover 100% and it shouldn’t if you’re doing it right.
+The first coat of paint over the stencil will not cover 100%, and it shouldn’t if you’re doing it right.
 It will take 2-3 coats.
 Your goal should be to get it covered without bleeding underneath the stencil.
-Don’t overdo it with the paint.
+Please don’t overdo it with the paint.
 I can’t stress this enough.

 Oh, it’s gonna happen.
 You’re going to pull back the stencil and see bleeding underneath.
 This is normal if this is your first attempt.
 I suggest you use a practice board before you attempt this level of stenciling.
 And remember, you can always repaint.
 Like with anything new, practice makes… OKAY.
 There is no such thing as a perfect stencil job, especially with a DIY bone inlay dresser.